 Defense attorneys for the nine other suspects waived bail for their clients, all of whom appeared Thursday in court.
 Attorneys had been assigned to some of them just moments before.

 The attorneys also reserved the right for their clients to testify before a grand jury.

 Two court dates have been set after a grand jury considers indictments: Some will appear on October 21 and others on October 22.

-The case involved three victims being held against their will by several assailants who beat them in an unoccupied apartment and sodomized two of them, New York Police Commissioner Ray Kelly said last week.
+The case involved three victims being held against their will by as many as 10 assailants who beat them in an unoccupied apartment and sodomized two of them, New York Police Commissioner Ray Kelly said last week.

 A fourth victim was beaten and robbed in connection with the attacks, which New York Mayor Michael Bloomberg described as "torture."

 The string of attacks began when members of a street gang calling themselves the Latin King Goonies learned that an aspiring member is gay, authorities said.

 According to Kelly, the 17-year-old pledge was forced into the apartment around 3:30 a.m.
 Sunday and questioned about his contact with a 30-year-old man.
 He was thrown into a wall, forced to strip, hit in the head with a beer can, cut with a box cutter and sodomized with the wooden handle of a plunger, the commissioner said.

 His assailants let him go, but threatened to hurt him or his family if he talked, Kelly said.